syntasso/kratix-docs/docs/main/05-reference/03-promises/02-deleting-a-promise.md

 :::caution

-Deleting a promise will cascade delete all the associated Resource Requests.
+Deleting a promise will cascade delete all the associated Resource Requests and Worker Cluster Resources.

 :::

-To delete a promise, run the command below, making sure to replace the `<promise name>` with the Promise you want to remove:
+To delete a Promise, run the command below, making sure to replace the `<promise name>` with the Promise you want to remove:

 ```shell-session